Correcting Grain-Errors in Magnetic Media: Grain-Error Code Constructions

-In the following, we provide a variation of the codes from Example~\ref{ex:coloring} in order to provide an explicit lower bound on the size of codes created as in Example~\ref{ex:coloring} when $\cC_t$ is linear.
-This will be studied in more detail in Section~\ref{sec:cardinalities}.
+In the following, we provide a variation of the codes from Example~\ref{ex:coloring} in order to {derive} an explicit lower bound on the size of codes created as in Example~\ref{ex:coloring} when $\cC_t$ is linear.